Night of Champions (2015): Aftermath

 Ryback invoked his rematch clause for the Intercontinental Championship against Kevin Owens on the October 1 episode of SmackDown, where Ryback won by count out, meaning Owens retained the championship.
 The two had another title match at Hell in a Cell.

 Before Dean Ambrose and Roman Reigns revealed Chris Jericho as their mystery partner, a fan managed to jump the barricade and enter the ring without getting caught by security.
 WWE would later release a statement on this situation, stating that "WWE takes the safety of our performers very seriously, and any fan entering the ring area will be prosecuted to the fullest extent of the law".

 In 2016, Night of Champions was replaced by the similarly themed Clash of Champions.
-Also in July that year, WWE reintroduced the brand extension, which again split the roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
-In turn, the WWE World Heavyweight Championship and WWE Tag Team Championship were renamed WWE Championship and Raw Tag Team Championship, respectively.
-Additionally, in April 2016, the WWE Divas Championship was retired and replaced by the WWE Women's Championship, which was renamed Raw Women's Championship in August.
+Also in July that year, WWE reintroduced the brand extension, which again split the main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
+In turn, the WWE World Heavyweight Championship and WWE Tag Team Championship were renamed WWE Championship and Raw Tag Team Championship, respectively, with both again renamed in 2024 as Undisputed WWE Championship and World Tag Team Championship, respectively.
+Additionally, in April 2016, the WWE Divas Championship was retired and replaced by a new WWE Women's Championship, which was renamed Raw Women's Championship in August, but reverted to WWE Women's Championship in 2023.
 Other new titles were also introduced.
 After nearly eight years, Night of Champions was reinstated in 2023, replacing the originally announced "King and Queen of the Ring" event that had been scheduled.
 The 2023 event, however, did not retain the original concept of Night of Champions and instead celebrated the crowning of a new World Heavyweight Champion and Roman Reigns' 1,000th day as Universal Champion.
 The 2023 event was also the first Night of Champions to livestream on Peacock, due to the American version of the WWE Network merging under Peacock in March 2021.
+The 2015 event would also be the final Night of Champions held in the United States, as all events since have been held in Saudi Arabia.